wilsonmar/LoadRunner/random_birthdate_js/README.md

 as an example of how to call a JavaScript function from inside LoadRunner, explained one step at a time.

+Alternately, you can step through the script in this repo, which presents the product after following the process below.

 ## <a name="random_birthdays"></a> Why Random Birthdays?

 Generating a birth date randomly can be useful and expedient during testing: